Calling all Playwrights!

 Theatre BC has been a parent organization for community theatre across the province since 1932.
 It annually hosts Mainstage—a competition amongst community theatre companies each July.
 Mainstage is the largest provincial theatre festival of its kind in Canada.

 There are three rounds of judging and writers will be notified of the results of each round.
 All scripts successfully passing to the next round will receive brief notes from the judges.
 Finalists will be notified when the jury process is complete in May.
-Winners will be notified in June and will also be celebrated at our Annual Provincial Theatre Festival “Mainstage” Awards Ceremony (July).
+Winners will be notified and will also be celebrated at our Annual Provincial Theatre Festival “Mainstage” Awards Ceremony (July).